Orange Order: Politics

 The Order, from its very inception, was an overtly political organisation.
 In 1905, when the Ulster Unionist Council (UUC) was formed, the Orange Order was entitled to send delegates to its meetings.
 The UUC was the decision-making body of the Ulster Unionist Party (UUP).
 Between 1922 and 1972, the UUP was consistently the largest party in the Northern Ireland Parliament, and all Prime Ministers of Northern Ireland and the vast majority of senior UUP figures were members of the Order.
 Due to its close links with the UUP, the Orange Order was able to exert great influence.
 The Order was the force behind the UUP no-confidence votes in reformist Prime Ministers Terence O'Neill (1969), James Chichester-Clark (1969–71), and Brian Faulkner (1972–74).
 At the outbreak of The Troubles in 1969, the Order encouraged its members to join the Northern Ireland security forces.

 The Democratic Unionist Party (DUP) attracted the most seats in an election for the first time in 2003.
 DUP leader Ian Paisley had been clashing with the Order since 1951, when the Order banned members of Paisley's Free Presbyterian Church from acting as Orange chaplains and later, from the 1970s, when it openly endorsed the UUP against the DUP.
 By the turn of the century, however, Orangemen had begun to vote for the DUP in large numbers due to their opposition to the Good Friday Agreement.

-In 2005, Order decided to cut its ties to the UUP, ending the 100-year institutional linkage.
+In 2005, the Order decided to cut its ties to the UUP, ending the 100-year institutional linkage.
 Speaking to the decision, Grand Master Robert Saulters noted: When the UUC was established there was only one Unionist Party.
 That is no longer the case and we feel that arrangements made in 1905 are no longer relevant to the political scene in Northern Ireland in 2005. ...The Loyal Orange Institution will continue to lobby for the unionist cause as events require and we will seek to establish good relationships with all those engaged in the political interests of the unionist people.There were already a number of high-profile Orangemen who were DUP MPs and strategists.